sictweb/bti425-2020/notes/angular-architecture.md

 This document is intended to be a light summary of the concepts and principles of the Angular architecture.

+> In early February 2020, the Angular team released a new version.
+> The documentation was updated too.
+> Our College computers do not yet have the update.
+> Therefore, on the documentation page, on the left-side navigator at the bottom, choose to use a documentation version 7 or 8.

-The authoritative source is the excellent "Architecture" section in the FUNDAMENTALS section of the Angular documentation.
+The authoritative source is the excellent "[Architecture](https://v8.angular.io/guide/architecture)" section in the FUNDAMENTALS section of the Angular documentation.
 This content *complements* the official docs - it does *not* replace it.
 Make sure that you open and go through both.

 ![Angular FUNDAMENTALS > Architecture](../media/angular-docs-fundamentals.png)